This Gluten Free Banana Pudding recipe is simple to make with everyday ingredients. A delicious, semi-homemade treat that will feed a crowd.

-I've been missing that banana pudding since being diagnosed with Celiac so many years ago.
-I always said I was gonna try to make it gluten free, and I finally got around to it!
-One of my laziest reasons why I didn’t until now is because I really didn’t want to first make a bunch of shortbread cookies, and then make the actual pudding.
-No thanks!
-Too much work for something that’s supposed to be easy.
-Am I right?
+I've been missing that banana pudding since being diagnosed with celiac so many years ago.
+I always said I was gonna try to make it gluten free, and I finally got around to it.
+I'm so glad I did because everyone loved it more than any banana pudding they've ever had.

 What's in This Wonderful Banana Pudding?

 You would expect that anything Paula Deen makes is gonna be luscious, and this banana pudding does not disappoint.
 The ingredients are simple, but perfect.